rstcheck/rstcheck/README.rst

 - Rewrite test.bash script in pytest test cases adn run them on linux in CI
 - Add examples/ to sdist
+- Rewrite old test suite in pytest and AAA style

 4.1.0 (2022-04-16)
 ------------------